ggoodie95/DockJumper/README.md

 # DockJumper

 DockJumper is a tiny native macOS game built with Swift Package Manager, AppKit, and SpriteKit.
 The app opens a compact 520×360 floating window that hosts a 60 FPS SpriteKit scene.
-Use the keyboard to scale ever-tougher platforms, rack up points, and chase the local leaderboard.
+Use the keyboard to scale ever-tougher platforms, rack up points, and chase the leaderboard.

 > **Pre-release:** this build is a work-in-progress headed for a Mac App Store launch once gameplay, polish, and monetisation features are complete.